Login

 LIVE sessions allow for regular interaction with a live teacher.
 During a session, audio, video, chat, and an interactive whiteboard are used in order to teach students math.
 This level of interaction with the teacher and other students is not offered by most online learning providers.
 Of course, all instruction provided by LIVE Online Math is of the highest quality.

 It is the "LIVE" part that separates LIVE Online Math from competitors.
-Students are actively engaged during LIVE sessions through regular teacher-student interaction.
+Students are actively engaged during LIVE sessions through regular teacher-student and student-student interaction.
 Also, students are able to talk through and see a problem with a live teacher helping at each step along the way.
 Finally, using traditional tests and quizzes coupled with informal observations of student performance, gives the teacher a better sense of student progress.
 This could not be achieved without the high degree of interactivity that LIVE Online Math offers.

 Requirements